content hub

 What is a virtual business?

-A virtual business is one that is run primarily online rather than a physical, or brick-and-mortar, office.
-While virtual business operations are mostly conducted online, they can differ in levels of physical operations.
+A virtual business is one that is run primarily online rather than from a physical, or brick-and-mortar, office.
+While virtual business operations are mostly conducted online, they can differ in how much physical infrastructure they maintain.

-Some virtual businesses are fully online, with no central office or headquarters and solely remote employees.
-In other instances, a virtual business may maintain a physical location for important meetings or a facility where employees can do tasks such as packing shipments for customers like Amazon.
+Some virtual businesses are fully online, with no central office, no headquarters and a fully remote workforce.
+In other instances, a virtual business may maintain a physical location for important meetings or a facility where employees perform tasks that cannot be completed remotely, such as packing shipments or handling physical inventory.

 How does a virtual business work?